UXO Survey_

 Where anomalies are detected, the data will be analysed and assessed by our in-house geophysicists.
 If an anomaly models the characteristics of a UXB, our operations team will discuss and plan the next step in the UXO risk mitigation process.

 Time, safety and budgetary constraints are a factor in all construction related projects.
-Drone systems routinely deliver superior survey coverage, surveying up to five times as many hectares in a single day compared to the push-cart system, bringing the costs down.
+Drone systems routinely deliver superior UXO survey coverage, surveying up to five times as many hectares in a single day compared to the push-cart system.
 Drone systems are also highly suited to difficult to access areas.

-Radiation sensor to capture gamma sources autonomously via pre-determined flight waypoints.
-When radiation is detected an alert with GPS coordinates is sent to the operational base station and plotted on radiation maps for comparison against highlighted changes in isotopes across the survey area.
+Our radiation sensors are designed to autonomously capture gamma sources by following pre-determined flight waypoints.
+When they detect radiation, it immediately triggers an alert, complete with GPS coordinates, which is transmitted to the operational base station.
+These coordinates are then plotted on radiation maps, allowing for real-time comparison against highlighted changes in isotopes across the entire survey area.